SymfonyCasts/symfony7/sfcasts/outline/outline.md

 - Open the related template: `starship_admin/edit.html.twig`
 - It in turn includes `_form.html.twig`
 - As you can see we're using the same form for new and edit actions
-- The only button name is changed tat we pass as an arg
+- The only difference is that the button name is changed - we pass it as an arg
 - But we don't render the `status` field there manually
 - Symfony Form component tries to render that
 - So, the proper fix should be done in form type